Krish-310/Personal-Portfolio-Website/README.md

 ### Fixes Pending to the website:
-- Contact Form feature is currently not functional.
-Need to use AWS Lambda to make the serverless form work.
+- Skills page needs to be refactored.
+It is currently out of date.
-- Projects section is still a work in progress!
+- Contact Form feature is currently still a little slow.
+The backend server takes time to restart after a period of inactivity.
 - Front-End is not responsive to varied screen sizes.
 Needs to be modified to work on native devices.